coolaj86/cluster-store/README.md

 Standalone / Master Mode is in-process
 ========================

-The `master` in the cluster (meaning `opts.serve = true`) will directly hold the `express-session/session/memory` memory store.
+The `master` in the cluster (meaning `opts.serve = true`) will directly hold the specified store (a simple memory store by default, or `express-session/session/memory` in the example above)

 Likewise, when only one process is being used (`opts.standalone = true`) the listener is not started and API is completely in-process.

-If you take a look at `wrapper.js` you'll see that it's a rather simple memory store instance.
+If you take a look at `memstore.js` you'll see that it's a rather simple memory store instance.

 Security Warning
 ================